MicrosoftDocs/dynamics-365-ai/ai-docs/sales/notes-analysis.md

 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Work with activities](/dynamics365/customer-engagement/basics/work-with-activities)

-## Reference
+## Examples

-Let’s look at the following three scenarios on how to use notes analysis in your organization.
+The following three scenarios are the examples of how to use notes analysis in your organization.

 - [Scenario 1: Suggest New Contact](#scenario-1-suggest-new-contact)
 - [Scenario 2: Suggest Task Creation](#scenario-2-suggest-task-creation)